-As both championship pictures come into focus, the F1 World Drivers' Championship odds, as well as odds for the Constructors Championship, change considerably race-to-race.
+As both championship pictures continue to unfold, the F1 World Drivers' Championship odds, as well as odds for the Constructors' Championship, have changed considerably race-to-race.

 Here are the latest F1 odds for the 2021 season.